Student Blog: Destination Graduation

 All of Jane’s fun and spooky recommendations to have a little fun this weekend, celebrate Halloween, and have a little self-care time!

 Over the Garden Wall: this is a gem of a show that EVERYONE needs to watch.
 I honestly watch this show every few weeks because I never get over it.
 It’s smart, funny, and packed full with so many allusions and references that you need to watch it multiple times to catch them all.
-It’s a mini-series that takes about as long to watch as movie and you can watch it right now!
+It’s a mini-series that takes about as long to watch as a movie.
+You can watch Over the Garden Wall on Hulu now!

 Gravity Falls: Okay, so this takes place during the summer, but Oregon is THE state for fall and Halloween.
 Join Dipper and Mabel on their madcap adventures to discover the weirdness in Gravity Falls!
-Also, you can watch it now!
+Watch Gravity Falls on Hulu now!

 Pushing Daisies: This gem was canceled much too early, but there’s still plenty to dig into.
 There’s solving murder mysteries, pie, and bringing people back from the dead!
 It’s not on Netflix or Hulu, but you can totally find this at the library!